The average hourly pay for an Oral Surgery Assistant is $18.82.

 An oral surgery assistant works with oral surgeons, dentists, and periodontists in clinical situations where oral surgery (beyond procedures such as fillings, examinations, and x-rays) is frequently performed.
 The assistant not only aids the surgeon in performing his or her duties, but also works closely with the patient to make the procedure as comfortable and safe as possible.
 The oral surgery assistant helps prepare and sterilize all necessary instruments for the surgeon or dentist.
 The assis…Read more

-Oral Surgery Assistant Tasks
+Oral Surgery Assistant Job Listings